 Ginger garlic paste - 1/2 tsp

 Coriander leaves - few

 Heat a pressure cooker pan with oil, splutter mustard seeds and curry leaves.
 Then sauté onions till they start to turn brown.
 They add the ginger garlic paste.
 Fry for a min.

 Then add the chopped tomatoes, salt, turmeric and simmer for 5 mins.
 Then add all the spice powders.
 Sauté well.
 Add the shelled black eyed beans.
 Sauté for 2 mins.

-Add the coconut paste, 1 cup of and pressure cook for 1 whistle or till the beans are cooked.
-Since these are fresh beans, it won’t take much time to get cooked.
-So keep an eye on them, else you will have a mashed peas on hand!
+Add the coconut paste, 1 cup of, and pressure cook for 1 whistle or till the beans are cooked.
+Since these are fresh beans, it won't take much time to get cooked.
+So keep an eye on them, else you will have mashed peas on hand!

-The taste of the roasted groundnut in the kurma makes lot of difference!
+The taste of the roasted groundnut in the kurma makes a lot of difference!